Structure of Undergraduate Studies

 The Dual-Major Track includes programs in two departments plus additional required studies.
-The major may be chosen from another faculty.
+The second major may be chosen from another faculty.
 Students may choose the Interdisciplinary Program as one of their majors.
-The Program includes two modules and complementing courses.
+This Program includes two modules and complementing courses.

 The total number of credits must be at least 120 and in some cases, the total number is higher.
 All Faculty students must study in a dual-major program, with the exception of the School of Education where students may join the Single-Major Track after completing one full year in Education and a second major.

 Additional required studies include a tutorial in scientific writing, an online course on Information and Library Resources and courses in the “Cornerstone Program” ( אבני פינה ), as detailed in the faculty catalogue.

-Special track in the Department of English: Applicants who meet the general admission requirements, may begin their studies even if they do not meet the Hebrew proficiency requirements.
+Special track in the Department of English: Applicants who meet the general admission requirements may begin their studies even if they do not meet the Hebrew proficiency requirements.
 They will need to complete level Aleph in the Summer Ulpan.
 During their first year of studies, they will take the required courses of the department while completing Hebrew levels Bet and Gimel and complete level Dalet in an additionl Summer Ulpan or obtain the required YAEL score.
-From the second year, they will also take courses in their second major or complementary courses, as well as additional required courses, and they will continue to study Hebrew until they reach the exemption level (Ptor) or achieve the required score on the YAEL test.
+From the second year, they will also take courses in their second major and will continue to study Hebrew until they reach the exemption level (Ptor) or achieve the required score on the YAEL test.
 The duration of studies in the program is four years.

 Faculty of Social Sciences: